stackforge/fuel-docs/pages/monitoring-guide/monitoring-activities-details/ceilometer.rst

      - Purpose

    * - API errors
-     - Logs:
+     - Logs or HAproxy:

-       all entries with HTTP 500 error
+       all HTTP 500 error code.
      - Alert:

        When a sudden spike of errors is detected.